nek0bit/LoopCube/README.md

 It has infinite world generation, a day/night cycle, caves, and more.

-Currently it can be compiled with SDL2 and SFML support.
+Currently it can be compiled with SDL2 support.

 # Screenshots